 Also, before heading to the Highlands or any other place in Iceland for the purpose of seeing the Northern Lights, be sure to check the cloud prediction.
 We use the Vedur website to find out the best places to see the Northern Lights in Iceland, depending on the cloudiness of the area.
-This is fundamental in order to succeed with our particular Northern Lights chasing night.
+This is fundamental in order to succeed with our particular Northern Lights chasing nights.

 ICELAND NORTHERN LIGHTS TOURS

-The guided tours to see the Northern Lights in Iceland are also very popular nowadays since the chances of seeing the Aurora in Iceland are generally high.
+The guided multi-day tours to see the Northern Lights in Iceland are also very popular nowadays since the chances of seeing the Aurora in Iceland are generally high.
 During our last trip to see the Northern Lights in Iceland, we were lucky enough to see the Aurora for 5 nights out of the 10 we spent across the island.